quasar-team/CanModule/Documentation/sphinx-source/connection.rst

 anagate
 -------
 The anagate modules are easily and uniquely identified by their IP address, also several modules per CanModule instance are straightforward.
-An anagate bridge can be disconnected in 3 ways:
+An anagate bridge can be disconnected in 4 ways:

 * power loss - power back
 * network interruption
 * firmware reset by software through the API
+* software close CAN bus (followed by sw open)

 the firmware reset is NOT implemented in the CanModule, but a module can be remotely accessed and firmware reset using the vendor API, through code like: